jtesta/ssh-mitm/README.md

 Of course, the victim's SSH client will complain that the server's key has changed.
 But because 99.99999% of the time this is caused by a legitimate action (OS re-install, configuration change, etc), many/most users will disregard the warning and continue on.

 **NOTE:** Only run the modified *sshd* in a VM or container!
 Ad-hoc edits were made to the OpenSSH sources in critical regions, with no regard to their security implications.
 Its not hard to imagine these edits introduce serious vulnerabilities.

-Until the dependency on root privileges is removed, be sure to only run this code on throw-away VMs/containers.
+## Change Log

+* v1.0: May 16, 2017: Initial revision.
+* v1.1: ???, 2017: Removed root privilege dependencies.

 ## To Do